roloran/RDCP-Specs/rdcp_v04_overview.md

 - (8 bit) `Type of acknowledgment`:
   - Value 0x00: `Positive acknowledgment` - the acknowledged message was technically received and will be processed further.
   - Value 0x01: `Negative acknowledgment` - the acknowledged message was technically received, but cannot be processed further.
 This is intended for situations in which `end-users` send a `CITIZEN REPORT` message, but the overall `RDCP Infrastructure` is not in `crisis mode` and therefore noone at an `HQ` device will be able to quickly react manually.
 Official `DA` and `MG` devices disable the sending of such messages when they are certain to be outside of an crisis situation, but depending on which messages those devices do and do not receive or when they are powered on, they may consider themselves in `crisis mode` although the rest of the `RDCP Infrastructure` is not.
+  - Value 0x02: `Positive negative acknowledgment` - the acknowledged message was technically received and will be processed further, but the `HQ` is currently unmanned.
 - (*sig*) Cryptographic signature

 The active `HQ` device and the `Entry Point` **must** respond to incoming `CITIZEN REPORT` messages with an `ACKNOWLEDGMENT`.
 The cryptographic signature is only mandatory for `HQ` devices currently, an `Entry Point` may omit it from the acknowledgment message.
 Messages to be acknowledged must have a unicast address as their `Origin`.
 Messages that have other `Origin` addresses are not acknowledged.